lightly-ai/lightly/docs/source/getting_started/command_line_tool.rst

     lightly-embed input_dir=cat checkpoint=mycheckpoint.ckpt

-Upload the dataset and embedding to the Lightly platform
+.. _ref-upload-data-lightly:

+Upload data using the CLI
 --------------------------------------------------------

+In this example we will upload a data to the Lightly Platform.
-You need to register on `Lightly <https://www.lightly.ai>`_.
+First, make sure you have an account on `Lightly <https://www.lightly.ai>`_.
 A free account is sufficient.
 Log in to the app and create a new dataset.
-You will get a token and dataset_id which can be used to upload your dataset
+You will get a *token* and *dataset_id* which can be used to upload your dataset

 .. code-block:: bash